GryphonR/google-forms-gekko-plugin/README.md

 * Paste this link as a comment in your CLI settings file.
 Copy the form ID and each question ID into the gforms.config object.

 All done, take it for a spin :)
+Note that it will take a couple of sells before all the sparkline graphs start working properly - until then they'll all read #NA.